top of page

 Herbert George Kingshott's ancestors can be found here.
 He was my 6th cousin twice removed.

-I have recently been contacted by a lady called Vivien Edwards, who is Lorraine Kingshott's daughter.
-Vivien has provided a lot of information, and documentary evidence, regarding her family and I am very grateful to her for that.
+I was recently contacted by Vivien Edwards, Lorraine Kingshott's daughter.
+Vivien has provided a lot of information and documentary evidence regarding her family, and I am very grateful to her for that.
 Thank you.

-Of the current descendants of this family, perhaps the most notable is Dayne Kingshott, who is a prominent Australian Speedcar Champion.
+Of the current descendants of this family, perhaps the most notable is Dayne Kingshott, a prominent Australian Speedcar Champion.
 Check out Kingshott Racing's Facebook Page

 Kingshott Racing Logo.jpg